gowrav-vishwakarma/atk44-developers/README.md

 ## How to test
-All tests are based on phpunit and each atk4 component has its own tests. to simplyfy process there is test.sh script.
+All tests are based on phpunit and each atk4 component has its own tests. to simplyfy process there is 'atktest' script.
 To run any of atk4 test just

 ```bash
 ./atktest data